China coronavirus deaths slow, cruise ship disembarks in Cambodia

 Provincial Communist Party boss Jiang Chaoliang was fired as secretary of the Hubei Provincial Committee, and Ma Guoqiang removed as party chief in Wuhan, state media said.
 They were the two highest-profile officials to be axed since the outbreak.

-Economists have assessing the impact of the outbreak on the world’s second-largest economy and scaling back their expectations for growth this year.
+Economists are assessing the impact of the outbreak on the world’s second-largest economy and scaling back their expectations for growth this year.

 China’s economy will grow at its slowest rate since the global financial crisis in the current quarter, according to a Reuters poll of economists who said the downturn will be short-lived if the outbreak is contained.